cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Examples of Metacognitive Deficits in BPD and NPD Patients**

+**Borderline (BPD) patient**:
-BPD patient: "I was furious" (good identification); "I've been feeling this way since he didn't call me back" (good relating variables); "I know that I'm the only one of his girlfriends that he's ever blown off like this" (poor differentiation); "I hate him and I always have and I always will" (poor integration); "I might as well kill myself because there’s nothing else I can do" (poor mastery)
+- "I was furious" (good identification);
+- "I've been feeling this way since he didn't call me back" (good relating variables);
+- "I know that I'm the only one of his girlfriends that he's ever blown off like this" (poor differentiation);
+- "I hate him and I always have and I always will" (poor integration);
+- "I might as well kill myself because there’s nothing else I can do" (poor mastery)

+**Narcissistic (NPD) patient**:
-NPD patient: "I don't have any feelings about her.
-I don't have any feelings, period" (poor identification); "I don't have a clue why this is so" (poor relating variables); "She’s been sending me emails every day.
-I know she’s trying to flatter me" (poor differentiation); "Don't ask me why, but I know she’s madly in love with me" (poor integration); "I’m just going to label her emails as spam.
+- "I don't have any feelings about her.
+I don't have any feelings, period" (poor identification);
+- "I don't have a clue why this is so" (poor relating variables);
+- "She’s been sending me emails every day.
+I know she’s trying to flatter me" (poor differentiation);
+- "Don't ask me why, but I know she’s madly in love with me" (poor integration);
+- "I’m just going to label her emails as spam.
 No way am I going to write her back" (Level 1 mastery)

 **Implications for Treatment**

 The findings from the Rome group highlight that effective treatment for BPD must include improving their metacognitive differentiation, integration, and mastery.
 For NPD patients, initially focusing on enhancing their capacity to identify their own and others' mental states may be more beneficial.
 However, it is essential to consider individual differences in metacognitive profiles when designing interventions for each patient.

 ### FOURTH GENERATION: BEYOND MENTAL CONSTRUCTIONS AND RELATIVISM OF MENTAL STATES

-**Fourth Generation of Metacognition: Beyond Constructivism and Relativism**

 The London and Rome groups have made significant contributions to our understanding of metacognitive functioning and its therapeutic value, particularly for individuals with personality disorders or attachment disturbances.
 However, this third generation of metacognitive research and treatment has limitations.